r-bhalani/i_like_to_move_it_move_it/kinect_sources/README.md

 # kinect_sources

-Output from the Azure Kinect Body Tracking SDK read in from the bideo files
+Output from the Azure Kinect Body Tracking SDK read in from the video files

 Text in the .bt files are in the following format: